ubccr/xdmod/user_manual_builder/Job_Viewer.rst

 Accounting data
 ~~~~~~~~~~~~~~~~~~~~~~

-This tab shows the information about the job that was obtained from the
+This tab shows the information about individual jobs obtained from the
-resource manager <XSEDE>and the ACCESS allocation service</XSEDE>.
-This
+:only:`<XSEDE>ACCESS allocation service` :only:`<Open> resource manager`.
-includes timing information such as the start and end time of the job as
+This includes timing information such as the start and end time of the job
-well as administrative information such as the user that submitted the
+as well as administrative information such as the user that submitted the
 job and the account that was charged.

 Job script